-251 The DigCCur project at the University of North Carolina at Chapel Hill is undertaking significant work in the development of digital curation curricula.
+&lt;sup>254 The DigCCur project at the University of North Carolina at Chapel Hill is undertaking significant work in the development of digital curation curricula.
 Within the UK, the Digital Curation Centre is doing likewise

-Virtual worlds and the metaverse offer research, conference and training at online venues or digital centres.
-Although not a panacea, the approach has a number of advantages including global reach, reduced travel costs, and, where appropriate, anonymity.
-Mobile learning technologies make it possible to extend teaching and training beyond the classroom, providing opportunities for complementary learning experiences.
+- >> A significant amount of the training will need to be hands on; but much of it might be done through virtual interaction, video conferencing, and other remote teaching methodologies. - >> Virtual worlds and the metaverse offer research, conference and training at online venues or digital centres.
+Although not a panacea, the approach has a number of advantages including global reach, reduced travel costs, and, where appropriate, anonymity. - >> Mobile learning technologies make it possible to extend teaching and training beyond the classroom, providing opportunities for complementary learning experiences.